ptjohns2/MandelbrotViewerQt/README.md

 #MandelBrotViewerQt

 ##Mandelbrot viewer with a minimalist UI and controls.
+Implemented as a Qt QWidget so you can include it in your own projects.
  - Left click = zoom in
  - Right click = zoom out